What is a septoplasty?

 Can I undergo a Septoplasty and a Rhinoplasty at the same time?

 Many septoplasty patients decide to combine their procedures with rhinoplasty so that they can repair uneven nostrils and nose shape at the same time as their deviated septums.
-Combining septoplasty and rhinoplasty can be highly convenient as it allows patients to recover from both procedures at the same time with less downtime.
+Combining the two procedures can be highly convenient as it allows patients to recover from both at the same time with less downtime.

-Those who want to undergo rhinoplasty at the same time as a septoplasty can find out if they qualify for this combined nose procedure during their initial consultation with Dr. Nima in Beverly Hills.
+Those who want to do the two procedures together can find out if they qualify during their initial consultation with Dr. Nima in Beverly Hills.
 Dr. Nima can assess the structure and appearance of the nose and advise whether it’s beneficial to undergo both procedures simultaneously.